kdash-rs/kdash/README.md

 ```

 You can also clone this repo and run `make docker` to build a docker image locally and run it using above command

+**Note**: This may not work properly if you run Kubernetes locally using Minikube or Kind

 ### Cargo